easybuilders/easybuild-docs/docs/installation.md

     consumes the `setup.py` script that comes with the EasyBuild framework (e.g., EasyBuild or the EasyBuild bootstrap script, `pip`, `easy_install`, ...)

-Other Python packages are optional dependencies, see :ref:`optional_python_packages`.
+Other Python packages are optional dependencies, see [Optional Python packages]optional_python_packages].

 ### Optional dependencies